 8. Enabling Add Yourself on a Chart

 On the next screen, check the box to toggle your selection.
-Contributors who can now use this feature will only be added/removed from the specific Chart that they are currently viewing.
+Users who can now use this feature will only be added/removed from the specific Chart that they are currently viewing.

 9. Enabling Down Hierarchy editing

-This will open a screen that allows you to enable this for just Internal Contributors, just External Contributors, or both.
+This will open a screen that allows you to enable this for just Internal users, just External users, or both.

-NOTE - Contributors will not have the option to do this if a System Administrator has edited their Profile by unchecking the box next to "Allow this person to manage relationships down hierarchy".
+NOTE - Users will not have the option to do this if a System Administrator has edited their Profile by unchecking the box next to "Allow this person to manage relationships down hierarchy".

 10. Creating Org Units from Charts